shipshapecode/website-nuxt/content/blog/posts/2022-07-01-accessibility-basics.md

 <br/>

-A visual flow that may instantly make sense for those of us with normal vision and the ability to navigate the GUI with a mouse or trackpad can be vastly different navigational experience for someone without those abilities.
+A visual flow that may instantly make sense for those of us with normal vision and the ability to navigate the GUI with a mouse or trackpad can be a vastly different experience for someone without those abilities.

-Some folks may rely on tools like a screenreader or keyboard to be able to access the digital world.
+Some folks may rely on tools like a screen reader or keyboard to be able to access the digital world.
 These tools rely on software engineers to create apps with proper DOM structure so their users can to get to the information they need quickly and efficiently.

 ## Generate the DOM Structure First